ExcelFunctions.net

 Accrint Function Examples

-The following spreadsheet shows an example of the Excel Accrint function being used to calculate the accrued interest of a security that pays periodic interest.
+The following spreadsheet shows an example of the Excel Accrint function, used to calculate the accrued interest of a security that pays periodic interest.
 The security's issue date is 01-Jan-2012, the first interest date is 01-Apr-2012, the settlement date is 31-Dec-2013 and the annual coupon rate is 8%.
 The security's par value is $10,000, payments are made quarterly, and a US (NASD) 30/360 day count basis is used.

 A B C D